 Fitzroy Waterfalls, Kangaroo Valley

 One of the best ways to experience the stunning scenery of Kangaroo Valley is via kayak along the Kangaroo River.
-Both Kangaroo Valley Safaris and Kangaroo Valley Kayaks have kayaks for hire, and can even collect you after your two hour self guided tour on the water via shuttle bus.
-If a kayak is not your style, Kangaroo Valley Trike Tours have a range of tours of the area, or can offer custom tours of you have a list of spots on your must-see list.
+Both Kangaroo Valley Safaris and Kangaroo Valley Kayaks have kayaks for hire, and can even collect you after your two-hour self-guided tour on the water via shuttle bus.
+If a kayak is not your style, Kangaroo Valley Trike Tours have a range of tours of the area or can offer custom tours if you have a list of spots on your must-see list.

 Hamden Bridge crossing Kangaroo River

 The self-guided Kangaroo Valley Historic Village Walk will take you past many National Trust and Heritage Listed structures including the Pioneer Village Museum, and magnificent Victorian Hamden Bridge, Australia’s last remaining timber suspension bridge carrying vehicles.
-Settle in for lunch at the family friendly Friendly Inn, one of the region’s oldest pubs for a hearty Home cooked meal, or head to Berry’s The Garden with it relaxed indoor/outdoor social dining and locally sourced fresh produce.
+Settle in for lunch at the family-friendly Friendly Inn, one of the region’s oldest pubs for a hearty home-cooked meal or head to Berry’s The Garden with its relaxed indoor/outdoor social dining and locally sourced fresh produce.